 I like money market funds as these are liquid, stable funds placed in CDs, government-backed securities and commercial paper, and which have relatively attractive rates.
 There are state-based funds as well as general taxable and non-taxable funds.
 I prefer the non-taxable funds that are not tied to a state’s finances so that risk is mitigated.
 Find this in brokerages and mutual fund families.

 Pros: Convenient by allowing transfers, has higher rates than savings or money market deposit accounts, and has check writing privileges.
-However, for “security purposes”, I’d rather keep my check writing exclusively against my checking account and simply funnel additional funds to it from a money market fund if necessary.
-This way I keep things simple by keeping only one checkbook, and am able to track transactions better.
-Fairly stable NAV (net asset value) — in 20 years of using such a fund, I have never seen the NAV fluctuate.
+However, for “security purposes”, I’d rather keep my electronic or paper check writing activities limited exclusively to my checking account and I would prefer to simply funnel additional funds to it from a money market fund if necessary.
+This way, I keep things simple by keeping only one checkbook or by sourcing only one account for payments, plus I’m able to track transactions better.
+Also, money market funds have fairly stable NAVs (net asset values); in 20 years of using such a fund, I have never seen the NAV fluctuate.
+Thus, the risk is very low, but note that it still does exist.

 These are instruments with specific maturities that vary in length of time period (3 months to 5 years) till maturity.
 Get this at banks or brokerages.